 Esoteric relationships have to be human relationships transmuted to something higher.
 They can never be less than human relationships. ~ Rodney Collin

-I have heard a good argument for the partitioned friendship: our lives tend to be messy and to keep certain parts of our lives unshared may be seen as kindness.
+I have heard a good argument for the partitioned friendship, and it is that our lives tend to be messy and to keep certain parts of our lives unshared may be seen as kindness.
 I find, for instance, that I am loath to share my health issues with even my closest friends.
 But if we start to view friendship in this way, we have to ask: is it possible for imperfect people—and in my mind we are all imperfect—to have perfect friendships?

 If we take friendship as a Platonic form, then it exists in a perfected form only in the abstract, or, if we really want to follow Plato’s thought, then it exists for us as perfect only in the world between death and birth.
 In a strange way this makes sense.
 In an astral world, where the body does not veil our ability to communicate and experience the friend, there would be no undividable you and me because the material of the self would allow a comingling that is now impossible for us even in our most intimate human expressions.